agarsev/quevedo/NOTES.md

 ## Pipeline

+For now, just a single script which calls everything might be best.

 Steps/Experiments should work with lists.
 For each element in the list, they produce an element (CNN, preproc) or a list (YOLO, multirotate).
 A step can flatten sublists (e.g. keep all detections from YOLO) or convert them into single elements (e.g. use softmax to keep the best prediction from CNN), or just pass-through (preprocessing).
 The final step takes the list and converts it into json or something that can be output.

 # -- BACKLOG --